 A bike is a good idea to begin with.
 Depending on the type of trails you want to do, there are a good few choices to make.
-The good news is though, you can test the waters and see if you like the sport with very little financial commitment.
-We at Rothar have demo day with hardtails and full suspension bikes alike, or if we don't have what you want, all of the major trail centres will offer bike rental.
+The good news is though, you can test the waters and see if you like the sport with very little financial commitment, as all of the major trail centres will offer bike rental.

 Secondly, you need a bit of gear so that you don't find yourself stranded in some obscure corner of the mountain (think that darkness sets pretty early during the low season, and especially in the woods!) so don't get caught and bring a puncture repair kit + spare tubes and a pump with you.

 Thirdly, you need a helmet.
 Again, most centres (and us at Rothar) would rent it together with the bike.

 Clothing wise, you cannot do without gloves.
 They protect your hands in case of fall, they provide you with better grip and therefore control of the bike, act as a shock absorber taking some pressure off your hands and will absorb some of that sweat, preventing your hands from slipping off the bars.
 We would also recommend a waterproof shell (a light one you can keep in your bag), because, well, Ireland, and some snacks and a bottle of water (reusable is best - or if you are that way inclined, fill in the bladder in your backpack).